hoover/snoop/Readme.md

 1. Create a virtualenv and run `pip install -r requirements.txt`

-2. Configuration - create `snoop/site/settings/local.py` with:
+2. Configuration - create `snoop/site/settings/local.py`, you can use
+   `example_local.py` as a template.

    * `DATABASES`: django database configuration
    * `SNOOP_ROOT`: path to the dump